Why You Stay in Toxic Love: How Hormones Keep You Hooked (Even When It Hurts)

 A hormonal loop that says, Stay close.
 This is survival.

 I can’t tell you how many “entanglements” I stayed in—not because I believed in the relationship, but because my body had already made the bond.
+It shouldn’t be shocking that I developed an addiction to love.

 Dopamine is your brain’s “feel-good” chemical.
 It spikes when you anticipate pleasure—and that’s where the trouble begins.